mihakralj/pinescript/indicators/trends_FIR/alma.md

 - **Memory Usage:** Requires storing period-length price history
 - **Non-Adaptive:** Unlike KAMA or JMA, doesn't automatically adjust to changing market conditions
 - **Optimization Challenges:** Finding optimal parameters may require extensive testing

+## References

+1. Legoux, A. and Doux, J. (2009).
+"Moving Average: A Gaussian Approach for Financial Applications."
+International Conference on Financial Engineering
+2. Legoux, A. (2010).
+"The Gaussian Approach to Moving Averages."
+Technical Analysis of Stocks & Commodities
+3. Leland, G. (2012).
+"ALMA: An Improved Alternative to Trend Following Indicators."
+Journal of Technical Analysis